Premaramkarthik/Homestays-Data-analysis-and-price-prediction/README.md

 ## Usage
 1. **Dataset**: Ensure the "Homestays_Data.csv" dataset is available for analysis.
-2. **Environment Setup**: Set up your Python environment with necessary libraries such as pandas, numpy, scikit-learn, and geopandas.
+2. **Environment Setup**: Set up your Python environment with necessary libraries such as pandas, numpy, scikit-learn, nltk and folium.
 3. **Notebook Execution**: Execute the provided Jupyter notebook or Python scripts to run through the project tasks sequentially.